 You can only get a transcript going back three tax years.
 If you need something older than that, you'll have to order a copy of your actual filed tax return.
 Also, there may be cases where a transcript won't do, and you need a copy of your actual return--for example, this may be required if you want to obtain a bank loan.
 Copies of your tax returns are generally available for the current tax year and as far back as six years.
 Unfortunately, obtaining a copy of your return is expensive: The fee for each copy you order is $57.
 To request a copy of your tax return, complete IRS Form 4506, Request for Copy of Tax Return, available at www.IRS.gov.
 Mail your request to the IRS office listed on the form for your area.

-The turnaround time for online and phone orders is typically five to ten days from the time the IRS receives the request.
+The turnaround time for obtaining copies by mail from the IRS is typically five to ten days from the time the IRS receives the request.
 Allow 30 calendar days for delivery of a tax account transcript if you order by mail using Form 4506T-EZ or Form 4506T, and allow 60 days when ordering actual copies of your tax return by mail.

 For help understanding the details of your return once you receive it, see Nolo's section on Understanding Your Tax Return.